fleet-sdk/docs/docs/transaction-building.md

 Now that all pieces are put together, it's time to build the transaction and obtain the **Unsigned Transaction** object.
 For that you can use the `build()` method.

-The `build()` method must be the last called method on the `TransactionBuilder` as it will do all necessary validations, input selection, change calculations and return an unsigned transaction object which can be signed by any Ergo signing tool.
+The `build()` method must be the last called method on the `TransactionBuilder` as it will do all necessary validations, input selection, change calculations and return an unsigned transaction object which can be signed by any Ergo signing tool, such as a wallet.

 <!-- prettier-ignore -->
 ```ts